apache/yunikorn-site/docs/get_started/core_features.md

 for a multi-tenancy computing system.

 ## Hierarchy Resource Queues
 Hierarchy queues provide an efficient mechanism to manage cluster resources.
 The hierarchy of the queues can logically map to the structure of an organization.
 This gives fine-grained control over resources for different tenants.
 The YuniKorn UI provides a centralised view to monitor the usage of resource queues, it helps you to get the insight how the resources are used across different tenants.
 What's more, By leveraging the min/max queue capacity, it can define how elastic it can be in terms of the resource consumption for each tenant.

+## Gang Scheduling
+An application can request a set of resources, i.e. a gang, to be scheduled all at once.
+The gang defines all the resources the application requires to start.
+During the first scheduling phase all resources requested will be reserved.
+The application will only be started when all requested resources are available.

+Reservation duration and application behaviour when the reservation fails are configurable.
+It is even possible to create multiple gangs of different specifications for one application.
+See the [gang design](design/gang_scheduling.md) and the Gang Scheduling [user guide](user_guide/gang_scheduling.md) for more details.

 ## Job Ordering and Queuing
 Applications can be properly queued in working-queues, the ordering policy determines which application can get resources first.